MWYTC Frequently Asked Questions

 What form of communication is used by the club to reach parents/athletes?

-Are there additional expenses required by the athlete?
+Are there any additional expenses required by the athlete?

 » The athletes/parents are responsible for the cost of food during trips and all meets.